 Note: The first four bits -i.e. the most significant four bits of the first byte- are used to distinguish different uses of SHA256Compress, ensuring that the functions are independent.
-In addition to the inputs shown here, the bits 1011 in this position are used to distinguish uses of the full SHA-256 hash function - see §5.4.7 Commitment' on p.
-32. (The specific bit patterns chosen here are motivated by the possibility of future extensions that either increase N^{old} and/or N^{new} to 3, or that add an additional bit to a{sk} to encode a new key type, or that require an additional PRF.)
+In addition to the inputs shown here, the bits 1011 in this position are used to distinguish uses of the full SHA-256 hash function - see §5.4.9 'Commitment' on p.
+37.

+(The specific bit patterns chosen here were motivated by the possibility of future extensions that might have increased N^{old} and/or N^{new} to 3, or added an additional bit to a{sk} to encode a new key type, or that would have required an additional PRF.
+In fact since Sapling switches to non-SHA256Compress-based cryptographic primitives, these extensions are unlikely to be necessary.)